RolandJAAI/LocalWhisper/README.md

 2. A window with a green button will appear
 3. Click the button to start recording (turns red)
+4. The button will show elapsed recording time
-4. Click again to stop recording (turns orange while processing)
+5. Click again to stop recording (turns orange while processing)
-5. When the button turns green again, the transcription is ready and copied to your clipboard
+6. When the button turns green again, the transcription is ready and copied to your clipboard
-6. Paste the transcription anywhere (⌘V)
+7. Paste the transcription anywhere (⌘V)

 ## Status Indicators

 - 🟢 Green: Ready to record
-- 🔴 Red: Recording in progress
+- 🔴 Red: Recording in progress (shows elapsed time)
 - 🟡 Orange: Processing transcription

+## Technical Details

+The application uses a chunking system that:
+- Records audio in 60-second chunks
+- Processes each chunk separately
+- Combines all chunks into one seamless transcription
+- Supports recordings of any length
+- Manages memory efficiently

 ## Dependencies